brightbox/docs.brightbox.com/content/reference/load-balancers.md

 `timeout` is how long in milliseconds the Load Balancer will wait for the connection to complete before deciding the health check failed. `interval` is how long in milliseconds between each health check.

+**Note:** The health checks are run for each listener, so if you specify a 20 second interval and have 2 listeners you will actually see checks every 10 seconds on the back end servers.

 #### Types